patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 1. Are there significant gender-based variations in compensation?
 2. Is there a relationship between the years of work experience and salary, and what are the highest-paying job titles?
-3. What is the expected impact of different levels of education on future salary trends?
+3. What is the expected impact of different levels of education on salary trends, while creating a thread line to fit and predict through missing data?

 By addressing these questions, the project aims to contribute insight into the dynamics of employment and compensation, allowing a deeper understanding of the factors that may influence salary.